garu/scala-for-perl5-programmers/README.md

         bin/scala app.scala

-Not many Perl developers are into REPLs, but just in case you're one of the few, running `bin/scala` without arguments runs Scala in REPL mode, like Perl's Devel::REPL, letting you quickly experiment with code.
+Not many Perl developers are into REPLs, but just in case you're one of the few, running `bin/scala` without arguments runs Scala in REPL mode, like Perl's Devel::REPL or Reply, letting you quickly experiment with code.
 Take it for a spin!

 Basic Syntax